 To TGbf editor: Please modify the note on P163L56 in D2.0 as follows.

-NOTE – The SBP responder determines the sensing transmitter role and the sensing receiver role for the sensing responders that participate in the SR2SR variant of the TF sounding phase in the SBP procedure.
-The method used by the SBP responder to determine the sensing transmitter role and the sensing receiver role in the SR2SR variant of the TF sounding phase in the SBP procedure is implementation specific.
+If the Preferred Responder Role Bitmap Present field within the SBP Parameters field of the SBP Request frame is set to 0 and if the Status Code field within the SBP Response frame is equal to SUCCESS, the SBP responder should determine the sensing transmitter role and the sensing receiver role for the sensing responders that participate in the SR2SR variant of the TF sounding phase in the SBP procedure.

+NOTE - The method used by the SBP responder to determine the sensing transmitter role and the sensing receiver role in the SR2SR variant of the TF sounding phase in the SBP procedure is implementation specific.

 To TGbf editor: Please add the following text after the NOTE above.

+If the Preferred Responder Role Bitmap Present field within the SBP Parameters field of the SBP Request frame is set to 1 and if the Status Code field within the SBP Response frame is equal to SUCCESS, the SBP responder should determine the sensing transmitter role and the sensing receiver role for the sensing responders that participate in the SR2SR variant of the TF sounding phase in the SBP procedure according to the Sensing Responder Role Bitmap field within the SBP Parameters element of the corresponding SBP Request frame.

 SP: